beaker-project/beaker/documentation/user-guide/jobs.rst

         </recipeSet>
     </job>

-By default, the kickstart fed to Anaconda is a generalised kickstart for a specific distro major version.
+By default, the kickstart fed to Anaconda is a generalized kickstart for a specific distro major version.
 However, there are a couple of ways to pass in a customized kickstart.